abaky/godot-docs/reference/unity_to_godot.rst

 As you may know already, Unity supports 2 scripting languages for its API: C# and Javascript (called UnityScript).
 Both languages can be used in the same project (but not in the same file, of course).
 Choosing one instead of the other is a matter of personal taste, as performances seem not to be affected that much by the use of Javascript as long as the project remains small.
 C# benefits from its integration with Visual Studio and other specific features, such as static typing.

 Godot provides its own scripting language: GDScript.
 This language borrows its syntax to Python, but is not related to it.
 If you wonder about why GDScript and not Lua, C# or any other, please read `GDScript <gdscript>`_ and `FAQ <faq>`_ pages.
-GDScript is strongly attached to Godot API, but it is really easy to learn: between 1 evening for an experimented programmer and 1 week for a complete beginner.
+GDScript is strongly attached to Godot API, but it is really easy to learn: between 1 evening for an experienced programmer and 1 week for a complete beginner.

 Unity allows you to attach as many scripts as you want to a GameObject.
 Each script adds a behaviour to the GameObject: for example, you can attach a script so that it reacts to the player's controls, and another that controls its specific game logic.